MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/configure-focused-inbox.md

 ## FAQ for Focused Inbox

 Here are answers to Frequently Asked Questions about Focused Inbox.
-If you can't find an answer to your question, let us know by leaving a comment and we'll add it to the list.

 ### Can I control how I roll out Focused Inbox in my organization?